Nicholas DiOrio: Club career

 While making a living as a factory worker, DiOrio devoted his spare time to his passion, playing soccer.
 In 1942, he was on the roster of Morgan Strasser when it lost the National Amateur Cup to Fall River.
 However, the team took the cup in 1943 with a victory over Santa Maria S.C.
 In 1944, Morgan Strasser went to a third straight Amateur Cup final, but lost to S.C.
 Eintracht.
 In 1946, DiOrio left Morgan Strasser, for the Pittsburgh Strasser of the newly established North American Soccer Football League.
 In 1947 he moved to the Chicago Vikings.
 After the collapse of the NAFSL, following the 1947 season, DiOrio signed with the Pittsburgh Indians in September.
 In 1949, the club won the National Challenge Cup.
 In 1950, he was with Pittsburgh Harmarville when they lost the National Amateur Cup final to Ponta Delgada S.C.
 In 1951, DiOrio lost another Amateur Cup final, his fourth.
 However, Harmarville followed those two losses with a National Challenge Cup championship in 1952.
 At some point, he left Harmarville and signed with Pittsburgh Beadling, with whom he finished his career in 1959.
 During his twenty years of playing soccer, DiOrio won the National Amateur Cup, National Challenge Cup, and five Keystone Senior League championships.

 National team

 While DiOrio was selected to the U.S. roster for the 1950 FIFA World Cup, he never entered a game.

 Soccer management

 After retiring from playing in 1959, DiOrio continued to coach soccer teams.
 In 1971, he became the president of the West Penn Soccer Association.

 Non-soccer career

-While soccer remained at the center of his life, including leading him to his wife whom he met through a team sponsored by her father's beer garden, Jack's Supper Club, he earned a living at a factory worker in Bridgeville, Pennsylvania.
+While soccer remained at the center of his life, including leading him to his wife whom he met through a team sponsored by her father's beer garden, Jack's Supper Club, he earned a living as a factory worker in Bridgeville, Pennsylvania.
 He also worked for the county road maintenance department.

 DiOrio was inducted, along with the rest of the 1950 U.S. World Cup team, into the National Soccer Hall of Fame in 1976.
 He is also a member of state and regional halls of fame.

-He died of colon cancer on September 11, 2003.
+He died of colorectal cancer on 11 September 2003, at the age of 82.